apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

     * Limited support for `Event.NODE_MOVED`:

-      + `NODE_MOVED` are only reported for nodes whose source location is not transient.
-A source location is transient if it is transiently added or a child node of a transiently moved tree.
+      + A node that is added and subsequently moved will not generate a `Event.NODE_MOVED` but a `Event.NODE_ADDED` for its final location.

+      + A node that is moved and subsequently removed will not generate a `Event.NODE_MOVED` but a `Event.NODE_REMOVED` for its initial location.

+      + A node that is moved and subsequently moved again will only generate a single `Event.NODE_MOVED` reporting its initial location as `srcAbsPath` and its final location as `destAbsPath`.

+      + A node whose parent was moved and that moved itself subsequently reports its initial location as `srcAbsPath` instead of the location it had under the moved parent.

+      + A node that was moved and subsequently its parent is moved will report its final location as `destAbsPath` instead of the location it had before its parent moved.

-      + Removing a node and adding a node with the same name at the same parent will be reported as `NODE_MOVED` event as if it where caused by `Node.orderBefore()`.
+      + Removing a node and adding a node with the same name at the same parent will be reported as `NODE_MOVED` event as if it where caused by `Node.orderBefore()` if the parent node is orderable and the sequence of operations caused a change in the order of the child nodes.

       + The exact sequence of `Node.orderBefore()` will not be reflected through `NODE_MOVED`
         events: given two child nodes `a` and `b`, ordering `a` after `b` may be reported as